 Catherine, a financial services worker from Cliviger near Burnley, said she had no hesitation in changing the time of her nuptials to 11.45am.

 She said: “We booked the church for our wedding 18 months ago, long before details of the relay were announced.
-The torch is due to come past at 1.18pm, which would have been right in the middle of our wedding!
+The torch is due to come past at 1.18pm, which would have been right in the middle of

 “It was too late to change our wedding date altogether because most of the arrangements had been made.”